georgringer/news/Documentation/NewsVersatileNewsSystem/Tutorial/HowToAddASimpleNewsSystemToYourSite/Index.rst

    course you can also use an existing sysfolder or normal page).

 #.
 Use the icon in the topbar “Create new record” and search for “News
-   system” and its recors.
+   system” and its records.
 You should see “News”, “News category” and “News Tag”.

    #.
 Click on “News category” to create a new category.
 Insert as many